FusionAuth/fusionauth-example-client-libraries/dotnet/README.md

 These commands assume you are running on macOS.
 If you are on a different platform, you will need to modify the [runtime parameter](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog) in `dotnet publish` and the resulting binary output path in the execution command.

-After compiling and running the script, FusionAuth should be set up with a new application named `.NET Fusion`, and the user you used to sign in to your FusionAuth instance will be linked to the application.
+After compiling and running the script, FusionAuth should be set up with a new application named `.NET FusionAuth Application`, and the user you used to sign in to your FusionAuth instance will be linked to the application.